SabbitRex/DSA/README.md

 This repository📝is all about data structures & algorithms and my solutions to problems on leetcode.

-👉 Check out my leetcode profile https://leetcode.com/sharaddutta/
+👉 Check out my LeetCode profile https://leetcode.com/sharaddutta/

-👉 Check out my linkedin profile https://www.linkedin.com/in/sharadduttasrm/
+👉 Check out my LinkedIn profile https://www.linkedin.com/in/sharadduttasrm/

 If you ❤ this repository📝, don't forget to ⭐ it.